CHTC/chtc-website-source/hpc-overview-el7.md

 includes specialized hardware for extreme memory, GPUs, and other cases).
 For more information about high-throughput computing, please see [Our Approach](approach.shtml).

-To get access to the HPC, please complete our account request form at [Large-Scale Computing Request Form](/form).
-After your account request is received, our Research Computing Facilitators will follow up with you and schedule a meeting to discuss the computational needs of your research and connect with computing resources (including non-CHTC services) that best fit your needs.
+To get access to the HPC, please complete
+[Large-Scale Computing Request Form](/form).
+After your account request is received, our Research Computing Facilitators will follow up with you and schedule a meeting to discuss the computational needs of your research and connect you with computing resources (including non-CHTC services) that best fit your needs.

 ## HPC User Policies

-Below is a list of policies for HPC all users.
+Below is a list of policies that apply to all HPC users.

 **1. Do Not Run Programs On The Head Nodes**
 When you connect to the HPC, you are logging into a head node.
 The HPC head nodes have limited computing resources that a occupied with running Slurm and managing job submission.